gusmiller/Travel_Researcher/README.md

 * <a href="https://developers.booking.com/api/index.html">dev.booking-com.p.rapidapi.com.net</a> - Hotels information, it searches for deals on hotels, homes, and much more...

 ### API Bad calls
-It is innevitable that bad call will occure.
-To graciously fail the system we are using a Generic-purpose Modal (popup) form to communicate the error to the user.
+APIs return a call status to the client which can be in the form of: a Success or Failure type call.
+In both the cases, it is necessary to let the client know so that they can proceed to the next step.
+It is innevitable that bad call would or will occure at some point, network connection, credentials, internet or even the API service status.
+Whatever the case we need to graciously fail the process.
+For that, we are using a Generic-purpose Modal (popup) form to communicate the error to the user.

 <img src="./assets/images/API404Error.PNG" height="250">

+Depending on circumstances there may -or may not, be a solution to the failure.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>